ocean-eddy-cpt/gcm-filters/docs/basic_filtering.rst

 Now that we have some data, we can apply our filter.
 We need to specify which dimension names to apply the filter over.
 In this case, it is ``y``, ``x``.

+.. warning:: The dimension order matters!
+Since some filters deal
+    with anisotropic grids, the latitude / y dimension must appear first in order to obtain the correct result.
+That is not an issue for this simple (isotropic) toy example but needs to be kept in mind for applications on real GCM grids.

 .. ipython:: python

     %time da_filtered = filter.apply(da_masked, dims=['y', 'x'])